 The Commonwealth and the Union recognize that automation and technological change are fast becoming an integral part of work in many of the departments/agencies in the state.
 Both parties are aware of the enormous impact these changes will have and are having on employees and the way in which they perform work.
 The Employer and the Union are committed to making this transition to automation in as responsive a way as possible to both the human issues and the provision of services to the public.

 The Employer will notify the Union at least ten (10) working days in advance of any proposed technological change, including the introduction of VDT's in the work place.

+The Union recognizes that MassDOT's payroll and human resources information systems are provided by the Commonwealth through its Human Resources/Compensation Management system (HR/CMS).
+To ensure that any of the changes required by HR/CMS are introduced and implemented in the most effective manner, the Union agrees to support MassDOT's implementation and accepts such changes to business practices, procedures, and functions as are necessary to achieve such implementation (e.g. the change from a weekly to biweekly payroll system).
+Upon request MassDOT and the Union will meet to discuss any issues of impact to the bargaining unit arising from the implementation of changes to HR/CMS.

 Section 2.
 Joint Committee on Technological Change and Automation